Women’s Mental Health: Projects and Collaborations

 In addition to helping clinicians treat patients, the toolkit’s content can serve as training materials for clinicians, counselors, and mental health specialists.
 McLean users are invited to offer feedback through the toolkit’s online platform.
 The platform’s collaborative approach allows the same content experts who developed the original content to respond to feedback and update content in the toolkit.

-Looking forward, the center aims to work collaboratively with colleagues across the hospital to add information about other conditions, including psychotic, mood, and anxiety disorders.
+Looking forward, the division aims to work collaboratively with colleagues across the hospital to add information about other conditions, including psychotic, mood, and anxiety disorders.

 Learn More About Women’s Mental Health